-Items found at school are placed into the lost and found bins around school and are kept for a short period.
-Students who have lost items should check in these bins immediately.
-Items not claimed after a marking period are given to an area charity.
+Items found at school are placed into the lost and found rack in the front lobby and kept for a period of two weeks.
+Students who have lost items should check in this area immediately.
+Items not claimed after two weeks are given to an area charity.
 We strongly recommend that a student's name be recorded on all personal items such as gym bags, PE or athletic equipment, lunch boxes, hoodies, and school-issued items such as textbooks.